Deepthi-Jallepalli/Federated-Learning/README.md

-Research on implementing Federaated Learning acrhitecture for object detection
+Research on implementing Federated Learning acrhitecture for object detection